Google: Common Challenges When Moving Files and Folders

 After I started to move a folder, I got a message from Google saying that I don’t own enough files to move the folder.

-You must have edit permission for at least 90% of the files within a folder to move the folder.
-If you see a message that you don’t have permission to enough files to move the folder you can download a comma-separated value (CSV) file that will list the files that you do not have permission to move.
+To move a folder, however, you must have edit permission for at least 90% of stored inside it.
+If you see a message that you don’t have permission to enough of the files in the folder you want to move, you can download a comma-separated value (CSV) file that will list the files that you do not have permission to move.
 You may

 • collaborate with others that have more permission in the folder; or